TAJ-Tech/open.fda.gov/README.md

 - Mention here once Razi is done  on what we did to reuse existing code, reusing existing UI,  components and tech. used, API’s used

 # 11. Reviewing and improving the prototype
 The team reviewed the prototype, tested functionality and suggested recommendations.
-Razi – to provide evidence.
-Show 2 examples – one before and one after.
-The examples will be in a separate file and just provide the link.
+See “Screen shot.docx” file for supporting documentation.

 # 12. Hosting and the GIT repository
 The prototype has been hosted at http://216.84.172.104/drug/event/